Deploy user layers

-Select System > Storage Locations.
-A list of file shares is displayed, with the exception of the appliance’s main file share.
+Select System > User Layer Storage Locations.
+A list of file shares is displayed, except for the appliance’s main file share.

 Select Add Storage Location, and enter a Name and Network Path for the new location.

-On the Confirm and Complete tab, click Add Storage Location.
+On the Confirm and Complete tab, select Add Storage Location.

-Once the storage locations are added, you must set security on the User layer fFolders.
+Once the storage locations are added, you must set security on the user layer folders.

 Configure security settings on user layer folders

 A domain administrator must set the security on each user layer folder must be set to the following values by a domain administrator:

 |Setting name||Value||Apply to|